Athlete's Body Marks: How to Fade Friction Spots, Chafing Marks & Sports Scars

 Mistake #1: Treating Without Preventing

-Using brightening products while still causing daily friction damage is like mopping while the faucet runs.
+Using brightening products while still causing daily friction is like mopping while the faucet runs.
 You'll never get ahead.

 Mistake #2: Sitting in Sweaty Clothes

-Mistake #3: Aggressive Scrubbing on Raw Skin
+Mistake #3: Scrubbing Raw Skin

 Save scrubs for evenings or rest days when skin has calmed down.

-Mistake #4: Ignoring SPF on Friction Areas
+Mistake #4: Skipping SPF on Friction Areas

 Outdoor athletes often apply sunscreen to face and arms but skip inner thighs, underarms, and other friction zones.